 A scheduled SP starts at fixed intervals of time specified in the Service Interval field.
 If the scheduled Service Interval field equals 0, for example with the Active GCR-SP delivery method, the scheduled SP starts from the Service Start Time without a fixed delivery interval.
 In order to use a scheduled SP for a TS when the access policy is controlled channel access, a non-AP STA shall send an ADDTS Request frame to the AP with the APSD subfield of the TS Info field in the TSPEC element set to 1.
 To use a scheduled SP for a TS for a AC when the access policy is contention-based channel access, a non-AP STA shall send an ADDTS Request frame to the AP with the APSD and Schedule subfields of the TS Info field in the TSPEC element both set to 1.
 If the APSD mechanism is supported by the AP and the AP accepts the corresponding ADDTS Request frame from the non-AP STA, the AP shall respond to the ADDTS Request frame with a response containing the Schedule element indicating that the requested service can be accommodated by the AP.
 When the access policy is contention-based channel access for a GCR group addressed stream, a scheduled SP is set-up according to 11.22.15.aa2.3.
 The first scheduled SP starts when the lower order 4 octets of the TSF timer equals the value specified in the Service Start Time field.
 If the SI is non-zero, theA non-AP STA using scheduled SP shall first wake up at the service start time to receive a) downlink unicast individually addressed and/or GCR-SP group addressed frames buffered and/or b) polls from the AP/HC.

 If the SI is non-zero, tThe STA shall wake up subsequently at a fixed time interval equal to the SI.
 The AP may modify the non-GCR service start time by indicating so in the Schedule element in ADDTS Response frame and in Schedule frames.
-The AP may modify the GCR service start time by indicating so in the Schedule element in the GCR Response elements (see 9.2.7.3.2).
+The AP may modify the GCR service start time by indicating so in the Schedule element in the GCR Response elements (see11.22.15.aa2.4(#1046)).
 In both non-GCR and GCR cases, the service start time shall be updated (using the previously described service start time modification procedures) whenever the upper 4 octets of the TSF timer change.

 A scheduled SP begins at the scheduled wakeup time that corresponds to the SI and the service start time indicated in the Schedule element sent in response to a TSPEC or GCR Request.
 If the SI is non-zero, tThe STA shall wake up at a subsequent time when